ChordPro/chordpro/docs/content/Using-ChordPro.md

 `--dump-chords-text` (short: `-d`)

-Dumps a list of built-in chords in the form of `define` directives, and exits.
+Dumps a list of all built-in chords in the form of `define` directives, and exits.

 ### easy-chord-grids